 Agresti, Alan, and Barbara Finlay.
 2013.
 Statistical Methods for the Social Sciences: Pearson New International Edition.
 4th Edition.

-Students may also be advised by their tutors regarding additional textbooks.
 Additional materials for self-study and revision, such as videos and excel files, will be made available on Canvas.

 4. Course Regulations